sous-chefs/rvm/README.md

     rvm_ruby "jruby-1.5.6"

-**Note:** the install action is default, so second example is a more common usage.
+**Note:** the install action is default, so the second example is a more common usage.

 #### Remove Ruby